Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Detroit Tigers' JaCoby Jones tries to get out of the way of a pitch and grounds into a double play in the second inning during Friday's baseball game against the Kansas City Royals on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals' Whit Merrifield scores past Detroit Tigers catcher Grayson Greiner on a sacrifice fly by Mike Moustakas in the first inning during Sunday's baseball game on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer